Categories

 Simple History shows recent changes made within WordPress, directly on your dashboard or on a separate page.

-The plugin works as a log/history/audit log/version history of the most important events that occur in WordPress.
+The plugin acts as an audit log of the most important events that occur in WordPress.

 It’s a plugin that is good to have on websites where several people are involved in editing the content.